GenesisFR/DS1TroubleshootingGuide/README.md

 If you get "D3D Initialization Failure" when running Siege Editor, it's probably because your desktop resolution is above 1080p.

 - Use [dgVoodoo2](https://www.pcgamingwiki.com/wiki/DgVoodoo_2#DirectX_1-7) and place it in the folder where you installed Siege Editor.
-- Replace preferences.gas in "[\<path-to-docs\>](#glossary)\Editor" with this [one](https://www.mediafire.com/file/pj3bzqg42pqvdti/preferences.gas).
+- Replace `preferences.gas` in "[\<path-to-docs\>](#glossary)\Editor" with this [one](https://www.mediafire.com/file/pj3bzqg42pqvdti/preferences.gas).

 ## Tank Creator doesn't work

-If nothing happens when clicking on the Create button in Tank Creator, make sure it's added to the exclusion list of your antivirus.
-If that still doesn't work, add your TEMP directory to the exclusion list as that's where RPC (the underlying program to Tank Creator) is executed from.
+If nothing happens when clicking on the `Create` button in Tank Creator, make sure it's added to the exclusion list of your antivirus.
+If that still doesn't work, add your `TEMP` directory to the exclusion list as that's where `RPC` (the underlying program to Tank Creator) is executed from.

 ## View a protected tank

-1. Open Siege Editor.
+1. Open `Siege Editor`.
-2. Hit "Siege Editor -\> File -\> Convert .dsmap to Files...".
+2. Hit `Siege Editor -> File -> Convert .dsmap to Files...`.
-3. Select your DSRES/DSMAP from the "Source File" button.
+3. Select your DSRES/DSMAP from the `Source File` button.
-4. Uncheck "Use default destination folder" and select the folder where you want to extract it (if it's checked, the default destination folder is "[\<path-to-docs\>](#glossary)\Bits").
+4. Uncheck `Use default destination folder` and select the folder where you want to extract it (if it's checked, the default destination folder is "[\<path-to-docs\>](#glossary)\Bits").
-5. Uncheck "Extract .lqd files" if you just want to view the extracted files.
+5. Uncheck `Extract .lqd files` if you just want to view the extracted files.
 6. Click OK.

 # Walkthroughs